meliorence/react-native-snap-carousel/README.md

 The easiest workaround is to add `jest.unmock('ScrollView')` before importing the component in your test file (thanks [@hoangnm](https://github.com/hoangnm) for the tip!).

+### RTL layouts

+There is one kown issue with RTL layouts: during init, the last slide will shortly be seen.
+You can work around this by delaying slider's visibility with a small timer (FYI, version 0.43.0 of React Native [introduced a `display` style prop](https://github.com/facebook/react-native/commit/4d69f4b2d1cf4f2e8265fe5758f28086f1b67500) that could either be set to `flex` or `none`).

-## RTL support
+## RTL support (experimental)

-### Experimental feature

 Since version 2.1.0, the plugin is compatible with RTL layouts.
 Our implementation relies on miscellaneous hacks that work around a [React Native bug](https://github.com/facebook/react-native/issues/11960) with horizontal `ScrollView`.

 As such, this feature should be considered experimental since it might break with newer versions of React Native.

-### Known issue

-There is one kown issue with RTL layouts: during init, the last slide will shortly be seen.
-You can work around this by delaying slider's visibility with a small timer (FYI, version 0.43.0 of React Native [introduced a `display` style prop](https://github.com/facebook/react-native/commit/4d69f4b2d1cf4f2e8265fe5758f28086f1b67500) that could either be set to `flex` or `none`).

-## ScrollView's limitations

-Note that this plugin is built on top of React Native's `ScrollView`.
-Unfortunately, its implementation shows flaws that affect the plugin, the main ones being the following:
-- there is no `onScrollEnd` event
-- `scrollTo` method doesn't accept any callback
-- Android's `scrollTo` animation is quite brutal.

-We're trying to work around these issues, but the result is not always as smooth as we'd want it to be.
-Keep that in mind and go spam [React Native's Feature Request](https://react-native.canny.io/feature-requests) ;-)

 ## TODO